What is IR35?

 - Freelancers working through limited companies are often engaged by businesses because of the flexibility and skills they provide.
 The legislation creates risk and uncertainty for such individuals and it ignores the fact they are genuine businesses, not disguised employees.

 Following the 2019 General Election, HM Treasury confirmed that reforms to the way IR35 works in the private sector would go ahead.
-Due to the COVID-19 pandemic and subsequent lockdown, its implementation has been delayed.
+Due to the COVID-19 pandemic and subsequent lockdown, its implementation was delayed.

-From April 2021, status will be determined by the client not the contractor.
+Since April 2021, IR35 status must be determined by the client not the contractor.
 If the client decides that the engagement falls in the scope of IR35, payment to the contractor's company will be taxed at source - as if they were an employee.

-IPSE is strongly opposed to this proposal.
-We believe it will force thousands of compliant contractors out of business, reduce labour market flexibility and ultimately damage the UK economy.
-We have put these arguments directly to the Chancellor, the Financial Secretary and senior officials, and have submitted comprehensive responses to the various consultations.
+IPSE strongly opposed this change.
+We believe it has forced thousands of compliant contractors out of business, reduce labour market flexibility and ultimately damaged the UK economy.
+We put these arguments directly to the Chancellor, the Financial Secretary and senior officials, and have submitted comprehensive responses to the various consultations.
 We have held and attended numerous roundtables and events, and commissioned surveys and independent research.

 We remain committed to our lobbying efforts and will continue to make the case for this ill-thought through policy to be reconsidered – and that what is needed instead is a wholesale review and reform of self-employed taxation that would make IR35 redundant.
-However, government is determined to bring these changes into effect and it is vital contractors understand and prepare for the impact the changes will have.Become an IPSE member to support our campaign work
+However, as things stand these changes are in effect and it is vital contractors understand them.Become an IPSE member to support our campaign work

-The hiring organisation will determine the IR35 status of an engagement and will be required to provide the contractor with a Status Determination Statement (SDS).
-The IR35 SDS will inform the contractor of the status decision and the reasons behind it.
+The client (sometimes referred to as the hiring organisation) will determine the IR35 status of an engagement and must provide the contractor with a Status Determination Statement (SDS).
+The SDS will inform the contractor of the status decision and the reasons behind it.
 The SDS will also be passed down the supply chain i.e. to the agency (if there is one).

 Although contractors caught by this measure will have to pay tax like an employee, their employment status will not automatically change, so they will not necessarily receive the rights and benefits that go with employment such as pension contributions, holiday pay and unfair dismissal rights.